Ingush language: Consonants

 Single consonants can be geminated by various morphophonemic processes.

 Writing system

-It is possible that during the period of 8–12th century, when the Temples like Tkhaba-Yerdy emerged in Ingushetia, a writing system based on a Georgian script emerged.
+It is possible that during the period of the 8–12th centuries, when churches like Tkhaba-Yerdy emerged in Ingushetia, a writing system based on a Georgian script emerged.
 This is attested by the fact that a non-Georgian name, 'Enola', was found written on the arc of Tkhaba-Yerdy.
 Furthermore, Georgian text was found on archaeological items in Ingushetia that could not be deciphered.